ryu10/emu6802/Readme_en.md

 ## Theory of Operation

-The PIC16F47Q84 emurates the memory and UART for the MC6802.
+The PIC16F47Q84 emurates the memory, clock and UART for the MC6802.
 The 6802 external clock input (EXTAL) is configured at 2.3 MHz and a memory wait period is inserted into every memory access cycle.
+The effective clock cycle (E) is about 387kHz.

 ![timing2](/img/timing2.png)

-(Ch1: EXTAL, Ch1: E, Ch3: MR)
+(Ch1: EXTAL, Ch2: E, Ch3: MR)

-## PIC タイマと IRQ 割り込み
+## PIC Timer and 6802 IRQ

-PIC Universal TIme TU16A is aviable from the 6802.
-Access TU16A confugration registers via 6802's mem $A007 - $A00F.
-Accessing $A01F resets the IRQ interrupt line.
+PIC Universal Timer TU16A is accessible from the 6802.
+Access TU16A confugration registers via 6802's mem \$A007 - \$A00F.
+Accessing \$A01F resets the IRQ interrupt line.

 | 6802 Address | PIC Registers  |
 |--------------|---------------|